RAT+: Train Dense, Infer Sparse -- Recurrence Augmented Attention for Dilated Inference: Experiments

 \subsection{Settings}

-We primarily pretrain 1.5B-parameter models on 100B tokens from FineWeb-Edu~\cite{fineweb_edu}, using a context length of 4096.
-All models use output gating with a corresponding linear projection~\cite{gau,gated_attention}; RAT+ further includes one extra projection for the recurrence.
-We leave saving parameters for future work.
-Full implementation details are provided in the \autoref{subsec:implementation_app}.
+Main results are based on 1.5B-parameter models trained on 100B tokens from FineWeb-Edu~\cite{fineweb_edu}, with a context length of 4096.
+In \autoref{subsec:scalability}, we further train 2.6B (100B and 200B tokens) and 7B models.
+All models adopt output gating with a corresponding linear projection~\cite{gau,gated_attention}; RAT+ further includes an additional projection for recurrence.
+We leave parameter reduction for future work. \emph{Unless otherwise specified (e.g., hybrid models), each sparse pattern is applied uniformly across all layers and used for both prefilling and decoding.}